tikubgh/Proxy-Downloader/README.md

 - copy the script.sh text to vps shell terminal for smooth installation.
 - After installation replace the vps ip here http://VPSIP:8080/

-## 🚀 Features for non-resumable link:
+## 🚀 Features for non-resumable links, current updated fiel "cloudflare-worker-and-pages-vpscode-ampere"

-- 1st engine download non-resume links to vps disk gives instant resumable link
+- 1st engine download non-resume links in single connection to vps disk gives instant resumable output link for idm & vlc with play buttom.
-- 2nd engine takes the resumable links & gives output with vps ip download link without disk
+- 2nd engine takes the resumable links & gives output with vps ip download link without vps disk link output for idm & vlc with play buttom.
-- 3rd engine have multi-connections download facility for resumable files with instant vlc streaming
+- 3rd engine have multi-connections download facility for resumable files with instant with output link for idm & vlc with play buttom.
+- 4th engine have multi-connections stream facility for resumable files with instant with output link for idm & vlc with play buttom.
+- 6th engine have google drive linking facility with remote uploading to Gdrive & instant extracting zip or rar links with output link for idm & vlc with play buttom.
+- 7th engine have box 1 P2P file transfer facility without vps disk & box 2 upload to vps disk both with output link for idm & vlc with play buttom.